 Chair Exercises for Seniors

 Chair exercises can be an effective way for seniors to get physical activity, work out a range of muscles and maintain strength without having to leave home.
 There are a variety of chair exercises that can work out different parts of your body.
-They can also be effective exercises for those who are less mobile.
+They can also be effective exercises for those who are less mobile or struggle with balance.

 What are Chair Exercises?

 It may sound straightforward, but chair exercises are a way to work out and get physical activity while seated in a chair.
 This isn’t something that you have to join a gym or even leave your house; you likely have a chair in your home that can work just fine.

 Chair exercises are typically less strenuous than full-blown workouts, which is in part what makes them an appealing option to older adults who may not be able to get through an intense workout.